 Most shelters and veterinarians have a scanning device, and if the boys were lost without their collars, this is one way they could be identified.
 Of course, it’s important that the company monitoring your pet’s microchip has your current contact information.
 And ask your vet to check to see that your pet’s microchip is still working at his annual exam.

 The microchips also come with a tag for your dog’s collar.
 It has the phone number of the monitoring company as well as the unique identification number assigned to your dog’s device.
-I put this on their collars so that if they boys were found, the person could call the monitoring company immediately and provide them with the microchip number – no need to take the dog to a facility with a microchip scanner.
+Ty and Buster wear these tags on their collars with their ID tags so anyone who finds them knows they have a microchip.

 Keep your pet from getting lost with these tips for staying together while traveling!

 Nothing is more important than keeping Ty and Buster safe while we travel, and that’s why we’re prepared with three layers of protection.
 Their ID tags, lost dog posters, and microchips combine to cover any lost dog scenario and give us the highest chance of getting the boys back home safely.